RohanBhattacharyya/Starbase/README.md

 ### 3. Build the Application

 To build the application, you can use `electron-builder`.
-You can embed your Steam Web API Key during the build process so that users of your built application do not need to enter it manually.
-This key will be securely embedded and will not be discoverable by end-users.
+A `prebuild.js` script is used to handle the embedding of the Steam Web API Key, ensuring it's included in the compiled application without being exposed in plain text.

 #### Building with an Embedded Steam Web API Key (Recommended)

-To embed your Steam Web API Key, set the `STARBASE_STEAM_API_KEY` environment variable before running the build command:
+To embed your Steam Web API Key, set the `STARBASE_STEAM_API_KEY` environment variable before running the build command.
+The `prebuild.js` script will automatically detect this variable, encode the key, and embed it into the application.
+This means the end-user will not need to manually enter an API key.

 ```bash
 STARBASE_STEAM_API_KEY="YOUR_STEAM_WEB_API_KEY" npm run dist